Center for Design | Twitter

 Testing Analysis

 Overall, there was a huge desire for transparency and credibility that Variable 1.1 and 1.2 offered using visual, traffic light colored icons/alerts.
-People highly prefer friction-less content consumption without disruption but willingness to trade off speed for accuracy if additional information aids reflection.
+My assumption was that people would highly prefer friction-less content consumption without disruption but I was fascinated to learn that participants were willing to trade off speed if additional labels aids reflection.
 This bottom-up approach would empower people to collaborate and add context to potentially misleading posts.
-People found concerns about credibility, neutrality, and transparency of Third-Party Fact-Checking in Variable 3.
-There was also confusion about group interactions; and skepticism about community groups’ credibility in Variable 2.
+While third-party verification (Variable 3) seemed credible, users expressed skepticism around neutrality.
+Group-based alerts (Variable 2) introduced confusion and raised concerns about moderation and bias.